patching...

 Booker said more "game-changing strategies" to combat crime, including a youth mentoring program with Newark police officers and firefighters, will be announced in the coming months.

 "I do believe crime is a symptom of a larger problem," said Booker.
-"As we saw last week, when a 16-year-old picks up a weapon, shoots people and murders people – this is not a police problem.
+"As we saw last week, when a , shoots people and murders people – this is not a police problem.
 This is a larger problem within our community, state and nation."

-The Newark Police Department recently rehired eight previously laid off officers, with plans to reinstate 17 others as soon as possible, DeMaio said.
-Ten officers were promoted to higher ranks Wednesday, prompting an outcry from the local police union to hire more instead of adding supervisers.
+The Newark Police Department recently rehired , with plans to reinstate 17 others as soon as possible, DeMaio said.
+Ten officers were promoted to higher ranks Wednesday, to hire more instead of adding supervisers.

 "It's my belief that we don't need any more supervisors," said Derrick Hatcher, president of the local Fraternal Order of Police, which represents officers below the rank of sergeant.
 "We need the officers for the front line.
 Our police department making decisions like this, (it) doesn't do anything for the communities and businesses we serve."